grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* ...could also be Bastian for a little character development, but I think he remains just a skinny quiet smoking pole.
 	* I like that this will play in later when they decide what to do if they find out that Owen slept with the ramming sub's captain's wife.
 	* though maybe this human relations element is covered by the fight with Chips
-* [ ] review specs for Gnat in notes --- Pigeon access hole?
-	* deck gun will be added in a later story
 * General style stuff to address throughout:
 	* [ ] Do you need to do more to pump up the human relations in the story?
 		* Imagine that a resolution with Chips leads to something successfully happening at the end of the story